hammerheim-game/hammerheim-rules/5-warbands.md

 them field experience, even in the smallest things.
 Profile M WS BS S T W I A Ld
 4 3 4 3 3 1 4 1 7
-Weapons/Armour: An Instructor may be equipped with weapons and armour chosen from the Marksman equipment list.
+Weapons/Armor: An Instructor may be equipped with weapons and armor chosen from the Marksman equipment list.
 Skills: The Instructor may choose from Shooting, Academic & Speed when he gains a new skill.